-We have the inside scoop on what questions you’re most likely to encounter at your next interview.
-Director of JustMums Recruitment and expert recruitment consultant Rachel Perkins, shares her favourite questions and how to answer them for interview success.
+We have the inside scoop on what questions you’re most likely to encounter at your next interview, including the interview questions.
+Director of JustMums Recruitment and expert recruitment consultant Rachel Perkins shares her favourite interview questions and how to answer them for interview success.

 What Has Attracted You to this Company?